litestar-org/litestar/docs/index.rst

   OOP, by placing **class-based controllers** at its core.
 - Litestar is **not** a microframework.
 Unlike frameworks such as FastAPI, Starlette, or Flask, Litestar includes a lot of functionalities out of the box needed for a typical modern web application, such as ORM integration, client- and server-side sessions, caching, OpenTelemetry integration, and many more.
-It's not aiming to be "the next Django" (for example, it will never feature its own ORM), but its scope is not micro either.
+It is not aiming to be "the next Django" (for example, it will never feature its own ORM), but its scope is not micro either.